nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * `e` for employees
   * `ph` for potential hires.

-  `INDEX`: The index number shown in the displayed person list.
+  `INDEX`: The index number shown in your displayed person list.
   * `INDEX` **must be a positive integer** 1, 2, 3, …​
   * `INDEX` **must be within the size of the list** shown.